Translate Website | Traducir Sitio Web

 Penal Code section 12077.5(g) prohibits persons or agencies from requesting or requiring another person to have a PFEC conducted.
 However, effective January 1, 2004, California Licensed Firearms dealers are authorized to require their employees to possess a Certificate of Eligibility as evidence that the employee is not prohibited from possessing firearms.
 For more information on Certificates of Eligibility please refer to the dealer FAQs.

-Incomplete application submissions will be returned to the applicant allowing the applicant 30 days to resubmit a complete package.
-Questions regarding PFEC can be directed to (916) 227-3749.
+Incomplete application submissions will be returned to the applicant allowing the applicant to resubmit a complete package for processing.

 Applicants lacking the ability to complete the application may have assistance with the completion of the application.
 The application must be signed by the applicant.
 The notary public will certify the applicant is who is stated on the application.